 Jessica Werfel

 Jessica is a senior from Virginia, pursuing a B.F.A. in Dance Performance and Choreography and B.A. in Arts Administration.
 She studied abroad at the Florence Dance Center in Italy in Spring 2023.
 She has danced professionally with Krista Tucker Insights Modern Dance Company, DHH Collaborative, and the Fairfax Ballet.
 Jessica’s choreography “Just Becoming” was selected to be in Elon’s Dancing in the Landscape performance of 2022.
-She is also a Rhoades Scholar at Elon, conducting undergraduate research on dance improvisation, to be presented Spring 2024.
-She is thrilled to be performing in FDC this year!
+She is also conducting undergraduate research on dance improvisation, to be presented Spring 2024 in the Rhoades Grant Dance Concert.
+She is thrilled to be performing in Spring Dance Concert this year!

 Enshrined